-You can cook spaghetti squash in different ways, you can either cut it up or cook it whole.
-You can make delicious squash dishes by baking, boiling, microwaving, or even slow-cooking it in a crock pot.
+You can cook spaghetti squash in different ways by either cutting it up or cooking it whole.
+Make delicious spaghetti squash dishes by baking, boiling, microwaving, or even slow-cooking it in a crock pot.

 Hold the squash firmly with one hand and use a large kitchen knife to cut it in half lengthwise.

 Remove the seeds and stringy stuff with a large spoon, scraping along the bottom of the squash.

 Add brown sugar into each spaghetti squash half.
 About 1/8 to 1/4 cup of brown sugar is plenty,